UpStart History Timeline

 Present

 As a result, UpStart now offers programs in 33 communities and has served over 1,400 ventures and 3,000 leaders since its founding.
-The UpStarter Network (LINK) currently supports 150 ventures working to create a just, vibrant, and inclusive Jewish community.
+The UpStarter Network currently supports 150 ventures working to create a just, vibrant, and inclusive Jewish community.